Complete poker terminology: all poker terms

 Re-raise (or 3-bet) – it is a raising after the raise.
 It is also called a 3-bet/3-betting.

-Restealing – it is a 3-bet that is made with the aim of the blind protection.
+Restealing – it is a 3-bet that is made with the aim of blind protection.

 River – it is the last card on the board.
 After its dealing the last betting level begins.

 RNG - random number generator.
-It is used by online poker rooms in order to shuffle the cards in the same way as in offline-poker (by keeping a principle of randomness).
+It is used by online poker rooms in order to shuffle the cards in the same way as offline (by keeping a principle of randomness).

 ROI – it is the success rate of a tournament player.
-It is the correlation of invested money and profit.
+It is the correlation between invested money and profit.
 ROI is an abbreviation of Return On Investment.

 Royal-flush – it is the strongest poker combination.
 It's basically the highest suited straight.
 An example: A♦K♦Q♦J♦T♦.

-Satellite – it is a selective qualified tournament where the packages or tickets to a more expensive event are given as a prize.
+Satellite – it is a selectively qualified tournament where the packages or tickets to a more expensive event are given as a prize.

-Set – it is three cards of the same rank where two of them are the pocket ones.
-For example you have the pocket sixes and the flop is 5-6-9.
-It means you hit the set of sixes.
+Set – it is three cards of the same rank and two of them are the pocket ones.
+For example, you have the pocket sixes and the flop is 5-6-9.
+Meaning you hit the set of sixes.

 Shark – it is a good and strong player.

 Short stack – it is a small stack.
-Also the player with the smallest chips quantity is called a short stack.
+Also, the player with the smallest chip quantity is called a short stack.

-Short Stack – it is a stack where the chips number is the lowest in comparison with other players.
+Short Stack – it is a stack where the chip number is the lowest in comparison with other players.

 Short-handed game, SH – it is a short table with 5-6 players.